 When the term ‘Next Generation Biobanking’ was introduced a couple of years ago, it underlined the importance of storing clinical data, such as diagnosis, clinical trial and treatment information alongside sample data.

-The role of Biobanks is becoming integral to providing researchers with high-quality samples that can be used in scientific research.
-With the emergence of precision medicine; providing accurate, detailed clinical information against each sample, including demographic data, lifestyle information, diagnosis and treatment history, can offer invaluable insight such as helping identifying trends, common risk factors or indicators.
+Your role as a Biobank is becoming increasingly important to researchers.
+You need to be visible, accessible and able to provide high-quality samples that they can use in scientific research.
+With the emergence of precision medicine; your ability to provide accurate, detailed clinical information against each sample, including demographic data, lifestyle information, diagnosis and treatment history is essential.
+As a result of this, you are able to offer highly specialised biological material that can offer invaluable insight such as helping identifying trends, common risk factors or indicators.

 The expectations of researchers have also changed as a result of advances in technology and an increasingly competitive marketplace.
 Researchers expect to be able to locate and find samples with very specific characteristics and biomarkers – quickly and easily.